LuisRPertierra/EcologicalKnowledgeShortfalls-Antarctica/Fig 2B. Value of Information (Radar Charts).md

   a <- sELICITinv[sELICIT$Shortfall == i,] # Filter values of Elici. by shortfall
   b <- conservVOI[conservVOI$Shortfall == i,] # Filter values of VOI by shortfall
   c <- merge(b, a, by.x='Shortfall', by.y='sELICIT$Shortfall', all.x=TRUE)
-  # Multiplication of IDEA estimate of each group * meanVOI value by Shortfall level
   d <- apply(c[ , 5:11], 2, function(x) x*c[,'meanVOI'])
   e <- cbind(b,d)
   f <- e %>% pivot_longer(cols = 5:11, names_to = 'Group',